Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/07-non-blocking-communication.md

 received successfully.
 It takes time, and computing power, to transfer data into buffers, to send that data around (over the network) and to receive the data into another rank.
 But for the most part, the CPU isn't actually doing anything.

-## A brief (re-)introduction
+## Why bother with non-blocking communication?

+Non-blocking communication is a communication mode, which allows ranks to continue working on other tasks, whilst data is transferred in the background.
 When we use blocking communication, like `MPI_Send()`, `MPI_Recv()`, `MPI_Reduce()` and etc, execution is passed from our program to MPI and is not passed back until the communication has finished.
-With non-blocking communication, control is passed back immediately and whilst the data is transferred in the background, our program is free to do other work which does not depend on that data.
+With non-blocking communication, the communication beings and control is passed back immediately.
+Whilst the data is transferred in the background, our application is free to do other work.
 This ability to *overlap* computation and communication is absolutely critical for good performance for many HPC applications.
 The CPU is used very little when communicating data, so we are effectively wasting resources by not using them when we can.
-With good use of non-blocking communication, we can continue to use the CPU whilst some communication happens and, at the same time, hide/reduce some of the communication overhead by overlapping the communication with additional computation.
+With good use of non-blocking communication, we can continue to use the CPU whilst communication happens and, at the same time, hide/reduce some of the communication overhead by overlapping communication and computation.

 Reducing the communication overhead is incredibly important for the scalability of HPC applications, especially when we use lots of ranks.
 As the number of ranks increases, the communication overhead to talk to every rank, naturally, also increases.
-Blocking communication limits the scalability, as it can, relatively speaking, take a long time to do that.
+Blocking communication limits the scalability of our MPI applications, as it can, relatively speaking, take a long time to talk to lots of ranks.
+But since with non-blocking communication ranks don't sit around waiting for a communication operation to finish, the overhead of talking to lots of reduced.
 The asynchronous nature of non-blocking communication makes it more flexible, allowing us to write more sophisticated and performance communication algorithms.

 All of this comes with a price.
 Non-blocking communication is more difficult to use *effectively*, and oftens results in more complex code.
-Not only does it result in more code, but we have to think about the structure of our code in such a way there there is *other* work to do whilst communication happens in the background.
-Additionally , whilst we typically expect non-blocking communication to improve the performance, and scalability, of our parallel algorithm, it's not always clear or predictable if non-blocking can help in all cases.
-Also if we are not careful, we may end up replacing blocking communication overheads with synchronization overheads.
-If one rank depends on the data of another rank and there is no other independent work to do, it will have to wait until the data it needs is ready.
-This is illustrated in the diagram below.
+Not only does it result in more code, but we also have to think about the structure and flow of our code in such a way there there is *other* work to do whilst data is being communicated.
+Additionally, whilst we usually expect non-blocking communication to improve th performance, and scalability, of our parallel algorithms, it's not always clear cut or predictable if it can help.
+If we are not careful, we may end up replacing blocking communication overheads with synchronization overheads.
+For example, if one rank depends on the data of another rank and there is no other work to do, that rank will have to wait around until the data it needs is ready, as illustrated in the diagram below.

 <img src="fig/non-blocking-wait-data.png" alt="Non-blocking communication with data dependency" height="250"/>